gayanadasooriya/Data-Job-Skills-Analysis-/python_project/Readme.md

 # Project Overview

- This case study will analyse a dataset of data-related job listings from 2023 to answer the following questions:
+ Entering the world of data is often a daunting experience for new applicants.
+It feels like getting lost in a maze where every exit is shrouded in confusing job titles, and every path feels like a never-ending spiral riddled with pythons, pandas, the Tidyverse and everything in between.
+This project aims to make this pathway clearer by answering the following questions:

+- Which data-related skills are the best to learn first?
+- Before delving into learning new skills, should you choose a data career pathway?
-- What were the most in-demand data-related job types in New Zealand and Australia for 2023?
+- Which career path will have the most job opportunities for a new applicant in Australasia, and how does it compare to overseas opportunities?
-- What were the most sought-after skills for data-related jobs in New Zealand and Australia in 2023?
-- Were there any trends in the popularity of the sought-after skills during the course of the year 2023?
+- Are any of the top skills trending towards becoming obsolete?

 The case study conducted in the following Jupyter notebooks:
 - [Exploratory Data Analysis](job_skills_eda.ipynb)